raganwald-deprecated/homoiconic/2009-06-02/functional_complexity.md

 **Meaningful programs and tests**

 To determine a program's functionality, we will *test* it.
 We're familiar with tests.
 A test is a single function that takes a program as input and produces either true (pass) or false (fail) as output.
-Tests are *consistent*: given the same program, a test always produces 1 or always produces 0.
-We will call a test *meaningful* if there exists at least one program that passes the test and at least one program that fails the test.
+Tests can be *consistent*: When given the same program, a consistent test either always passes or always fails.
+Tests can also be We will call a test *meaningful* if it is has two pif there exists at least one program that passes the test and at least one program that fails the test.

 Pop quiz: Given the proposition that for every test there exists the inversion of the test, a test for which if program, P passes one test it must fail the other, show that every program must pass at least one test and every program must fail at least one test.